opencog/benchmark/README.md

 * __query-loop__ -- A real-world benchmark for performing a complex pattern match on a real-world genome dataset.
-Uses EvaluationLink in a simple/straight-forward way to represent the edges and vertexes of a large graph (for gene/protein interactions), and then hunts for triangles and pentagons in that graph.
+Uses EvaluationLink in a simple/straight-forward way to represent the edges and vertices of a large graph (for gene/protein interactions), and then hunts for triangles and pentagons in that graph.